Description

 5. Jesus as Our Peace with God

-Ultimately, peace of mind is also rooted in our restored relationship with God.
+Peace of mind is also rooted in our restored relationship with God.
 Through Jesus, we have peace with God, as described in Romans 5:1: "Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ."
 This peace is foundational—it means we are no longer separated from God because of sin, but are reconciled, and that relationship provides a deep, abiding peace.

 6. Casting Your Cares